George Grasso: Judgeship

 In 2010, Mayor Michael Bloomberg appointed Grasso to the New York City Criminal Court.

 As citywide supervising judge for arraignments, Grasso reduced arrest to arraignment times throughout New York City.
 In 2014, Grasso was appointed as a co-chair on Mayor Bill de Blasio’s Behavioral Health Task Force.
 As a co-chair, Grasso led the development and implementation of New York City's first citywide supervised release program.

 Grasso took a special interest in creating restorative justice programs for young people, such as Project Reset and DAT-Y. These programs were designed to foster consequential decision making and self-esteem in New York City's youth and eliminate all underlying charges.

 Grasso was appointed supervising judge for Bronx Criminal Court in June 2016.
 In this role, he created the Overdose Avoidance and Recovery Court, which was expanded citywide.
 Under his supervision, the backlog of misdemeanor cases decreased over 80%.

 In August 2021, Grasso became Administrative Judge for Criminal Matters for Queens Supreme Court.
-He led a Citywide Gun Initiative to expedite the processing of Top Count Gun cases pending in New York City’s Criminal and Supreme Courts.
+He led a citywide Gun Initiative to expedite the processing of Top Count Gun cases pending in New York City’s Criminal and Supreme Courts.
 He also created a diversion part to apply restorative justice principles to felony firearms possession cases for select cases involving defendants between the ages of 18 and 24 years old.

 On August 31, 2022, Grasso retired from Queens Supreme Court.

-Queens District Attorney
+Queens District Attorney campaign

 In October 2022, Grasso announced his candidacy for Queens District Attorney.
 In announcing his candidacy, Grasso cited his long-standing concern regarding New York State bail laws and their impact on rising crime rates.
 He also cited the failure of New York State law to permit judges to consider potential danger when making decisions on bail and the overall undermining of the leverage of the court system.
 Grasso emphasized the central role of district attorneys in enforcing the law and maintaining public safety in the communities they were elected to serve by working within the full scope of their authority, while also continuing to engage in restorative justice practices.
+He was defeated by Melinda Katz, as he received 14.3% of the vote.